NEW HAMPSHIRE DEVELOPERS, ENGINEERS, and CONTRACTORS:

 NHRSA 36:47(II) requires that “For the purpose of assisting municipalities in complying with RSA 674:2, III(l), each regional planning commission shall compile a regional housing needs assessment, which shall include an assessment of the regional need for housing for persons and families of all levels of income.”
 RSA 36:47(II) states that the regional housing needs assessment shall be updated every 5 years and made available to all municipalities in the planning region.

 Live outside the Upper Valley Lake Sunapee region?
-Find the survey for your region at www.nharpc.org/rhna
+Find more information at www.nharpc.org/rhna